The Fabelmans: Filming

 LaBelle was unaware of the casting of David Lynch as John Ford until the day the scene he had to do with him was filmed.
-He recalled that once Lynch came onto the set, it enabled him to embody Sammy and how he was feeling, recalling "[Lynch is] a great guy.
+He recalled that once Lynch came onto the set, it enabled him to embody Sammy and how he was feeling, recalling, "[Lynch is] a great guy.
 But leading up to it, Sammy's nervous, so I'm getting nervous."
-The scene itself was written to historically match how the actual real-life encounter between Spielberg and Ford went down, with the latter's dialogue written exactly word-for-word, most notably Ford's advice to Sammy about framing: "When the horizon's at the bottom, it's interesting.
-When the horizon's at the top, it's interesting.
-When the horizon's in the middle, it's boring as shit!"
+The scene itself was written to historically match how the actual real-life encounter between Spielberg and Ford occurred, with the latter's dialogue written exactly word-for-word, most notably Ford's advice to Sammy about framing.
 The scene itself received acclaim by critics and audiences and won the award for Best Scene at the 2022 St. Louis Gateway Film Critics Association Awards.
-The last shot of the film, where the camera breaks the fourth wall and re-frames the horizon on the image of Sammy walking on the studio lot, was already in the script prior to filming.
-Drew Taylor of TheWrap named it the best final shot of the year, saying that it leaves the movie on "such a happy, hopeful note" and it metaphorically represents Spielberg's "admission that he might be the most revered filmmaker in the history of the medium, but he still screws up and he’s still got plenty to learn.
-The master is still a student.
-It’s easy to forget what John Ford yelled at you all those years ago."
+The last shot of the film, where the camera breaks the fourth wall and reframes the horizon on the image of Sammy walking on the studio lot, was already in the script prior to filming.
+Drew Taylor of TheWrap named it the best final shot of the year, saying that it leaves the movie on "such a happy, hopeful note" and it metaphorically represents Spielberg's "admission that he might be the most revered filmmaker in the history of the medium, but he still screws up and he's still got plenty to learn."
 Matthew Jacobs of The Hollywood Reporter also called the moment one of the best closing shots of Spielberg's career.
 The film's iconic shot of Mateo Zoryan Francis-DeFord as young Sammy projecting his first 8mm film onto his hands was not initially planned until during pre-production when "Spielberg happened to project something on his hand while they were watching old home movies."
 Upon witnessing this, Kaminski knew it had to be incorporated, calling it a visual "metaphor of the entire movie: [Sammy] can have the image in his hand and shape it."